science DEPARTMENT courses

 Credit: 1.00

 College Prep Biology provides our students with an opportunity to develop skills that facilitate investigation and problem solving centered on biological concepts.
-The course provides an in-depth study of the cells, modern genetics, evolution, classification systems and ecosystems
+The course provides an in-depth study of the cells, modern genetics, evolution, classification systems and ecosystems.

 Honors Biology - 1318